conan-io/conan-extensions/extensions/commands/art/readme_build_info.md

   --project PROJECT     Project key for the Build Info in Artifactory --server SERVER       Server name of the Artifactory to get the build info from.
   --url URL             Artifactory url, like: https://<address>/artifactory.
-  --user USER           User name for the repository.
+  --user USER           User name for the Artifactory server.
-  --password PASSWORD   Password for the user name.
+  --password PASSWORD   Password for the Artifactory server.
   --build-info BUILD_INFO
                         Name and number for the Build Info already published in Artifactory.
 You can add multiple Builds like --build-info=build_name,build_number --build-